danvanwijk/danvanwijk.com/content/contact.md

 ---
 title: "Contact"
-date: 2020-07-24T06:44:03+02:00
+date:
-draft: false
 ---

 Feel free to reach out and say hi!

 Email <a href="mailto:hello@danvanwijk.com">hello@danvanwijk.com</a> and I'll get back to you.